PKU-Alignment/Safe-Policy-Optimization/docs/source/algorithms/first_order.rst

 Lagrangian Multiplier
 ~~~~~~~~~~~~~~~~~~~~~

-Lagreangian-based alforithms use ``Lagrangian Multiplier`` to control the safety
+Lagrangian-based algorithms use ``Lagrangian Multiplier`` to control the safety
 constraint.
-The ``Lagrangian Multiplier`` is an intergrated part of
+The ``Lagrangian Multiplier`` is an Integrated part of
 SafePO.

 Some key points: